What Is Soil Aeration?

 - Consistently dry areas that cannot seem to retain water

 - A spongy feel when you walk on the grass

-When soil is compacted, water, air and fertilizer are unable to penetrate into the earth.
-As a result, trees and shrubs may not get the nutrients they need to thrive; in some cases, they can die because they don’t have enough water or nourishment from the soil.
+Water, air, and fertilizer can’t penetrate compacted soil.
+As a result, trees and shrubs may not get the nutrients they need.
+In some cases, they can even die because they don’t have enough nourishment and can’t put down deeper roots.

 If you’ve been dreaming of a lush, green lawn and a healthy garden, aeration could help you achieve it.

 To aerate a lawn, you simply insert an aeration tool into the grass and pull up.
 Augers are also great for aeration because they loosen and “fluff” your soil, promoting root growth and improving breathability.

 Remove a 2- to 4-inch plug of grass and soil, leaving a small hole in its place.
 The lawn should have a dimpled effect once you’ve finished, with holes spaced about every 2 to 3 inches.